 The Group has not been made aware of any breaches of Group policies by the Group's regional or local managers or other personnel or subcontractors nor circumvention of control procedures in any Group Companies following their consolidation into the Group.
-However, there can be no assurance that the Group will not experience incidents of the Group's regional or local managers or other personnel or subcontractors not complying with the Group's policies, accounting irregularities, accounting misstatements or breaches of local legislation or that compliance policies, control procedures and IT systems will be successfully implemented or maintained in the future.
+However, there can be no assurance that the Group's policies, accounting insequencies, accounting misstatements or breaches of local legislation or that compliance policies, control procedures and IT systems will be successfully implemented or maintained in the future.
+The Group may incur costs related to potential breaches of focal legislation or if compliance policies, control procedures and IT systems are not successfully implemented or maintained in the future.
+This could have a material adverse effect on the Group's results of operations and the Group's profit margins may decline, which could have a material adverse effect on the Group's business, results of operations or financial condition.